jmjuanes/lowcss/docs/reset.md

 ## Tables

-It resets the default border styles for tables.
+It resets the default border-1 styles for tables.

 ```css
 table {